 Pursing a tenant for back rent can be expensive – at a minimum it will add $1,000 to the legal fees.
 If a landlord is serious about collecting back rent from a residential tenant, then I typically suggest filing a separate action in small claims court, or to at least be very certain that the tenant has money and isn’t judgment-proof.
 Most of the time landlords realize that it is not worth it, and to hire a lawyer to pursue even a few thousand dollars in back rent can be throwing good money after bad.

 Most landlords are aware of the 3 and 7 day notice requirements for a failure to pay rent eviction.
 There are no such requirements for an eviction where the tenant is a holdover.

 However, if you are a landlord potentially seeking double rent, you should provide the holdover tenant with a 3 Day Notice To Holdover Tenant demanding double rent or possession of the premises within 3 days.
-Please keep in mind that this is different from a 3-Day Notice For Nonpayment of Rent, and that this 3 Day Notice to Holdover Tenant is not required if you are only suing for possession in your eviction.
+Please keep in mind that this is different from a 3-Day Notice for Nonpayment of Rent, and that this 3 Day Notice to Holdover Tenant is not required if you are only suing for possession in your eviction.

-Suing For Eviction
+Suing For Possession

 Defenses to a Holdover Tenant Eviction

 As I said before, the tenant has 5 days after being properly served by a complaint for possession to answer or file a motion to dismiss for a defective complaint (or a defective notice, depending on the specific circumstances of your case).
 The tenant may have one or several defenses.
 Examples can include: